R.E.D. (Ne-Yo album): Music and composition

 The album was previously titled The Cracks in Mr Perfect, which was based on a song of the same name which would still appear on the album.
-Kim Dawson from the Daily Star newspaper received a preview of the album and described the song as "Ne-Yo bemoaning the flip side of fame."
-Lyrics in the song include the line "You’re gonna hate me for being real".
 The song also contains a verse about having "unprotected sex", with Tracey Garraud from Rolling Stone magazine noting a "deeper" and "maturer" subject content for the singer.
-Another song with deep lyrics was the acoustic guitar-driven ballad "She Is" which takes a mellow approach to describing a break-up.
 The song is strongly influenced by country music and was co-written with country music star Carrie Underwood's frequent collaborator Luke Laird.
 In a press release from Universal Motown, the record label hope to record a remix with country singer Tim McGraw for a future radio release and that one day Ne-Yo could perform the song at the Country Music Awards.
 Ne-Yo told Hip-Hop Wired that he was also hoping to record a song with rapper Young Jeezy.